Anytime your kit isn’t producing mushrooms it’s likely one of three reasons:

 Your block will start producing mushrooms in 7-14 days, depending on variety and your particular growing conditions.

 Our blocks will produce for about 4 weeks.
 Once you are finished you can use your block as mulch/fertilizer for your garden, worm bin, or it can contribute to your compost bin.
 Some of our kits will produce multiple rounds of mushrooms.

 All of our kits are approachable and we’re here to help, but the Lion’s Mane kit is our most advanced kit.
 This means it’s a bit less forgiving of an improper habitat, unlike Oysters that can grow almost anywhere!

 We sell Wine Cap spawn which is great for outdoor gardening and you can also use our Oyster spawn in a similar way.
 All of our mushrooms are wood decomposers and thrive in beds of hardwood chips, sawdust and/or straw.
 We also sell mushrooms plugs that are designed to grow mushrooms out of hardwood logs.

 Your mushroom growing kit is a living thing and is therefore intended to be started right away.
 If you are not able to start your kit within a week of receiving it, you can safely refrigerate your kit for up to 4 weeks.

-The blocks are a colony of mycelium, a white thread-like fungus, growing on sterilized alder/hardwood sawdust.
-This mix, called substrate, serves as food for the fungus and provides the necessary nutrients to produce mushrooms, much like they would grow from a log in the forest.
+The blocks are a colony of mycelium, a white thread-like fungus, growing on sterilized alder/hardwood sawdust, called substrate.
+Kits will have white mycelium, this is not mold.
+Substrate, serves as food for the fungus and provides the necessary nutrients to produce mushrooms, much like they would grow from a log in the forest.
 We buy our ingredients for the substrate from organic growers and verified naturally-sourced and non-treated sources.